skykunnu/Full-Stack/JavaScript/DOM/DOM.md

 InnerText-> Reads or writes the visible text content of an element & excludes both hidden elements or styles.

 TextContent-> includes all text even if hidden by css.

+4. window.location.href -> It refers to the current URL of the page.